 One week later on Thursday, April 17, the judges presided over a similar case out of Oklahoma, Bishop v.
 United States, which challenges that state’s marriage ban after a federal judge ruled it unconstitutional in January of this year.

 On Wednesday, June 25, the Tenth Circuit ruled in favor of the plaintiffs in the Utah Case, striking down the state's ban on marriage equality.
 In a 2-1 decision authored by Judge Lucero on behalf of a three-judge panel, the court agreed with the low court’s ruling in which Judge Shelby wrote that the ban denies “[Utah’s] gay and lesbian citizens their fundamental right to marry and, in so doing, demean the dignity of these same-sex couples for no rational reason.”
 Then on July 18, the Tenth Circuit issued its second ruling, this time in the Oklahoma case, again striking down state marriage bans.
-Utah officials have bypassed an en banc appeal to the Tenth Circuit, and instead have asked the U.S. Supreme Court to hear an appeal of the case challenging the state’s ban on marriage for same-sex couples.
-Oklahoma officials have indicated they will do the same.
+Both Utah and Oklahoma officials bypassed an en banc appeal to the Tenth Circuit, and instead asked the U.S. Supreme Court to hear an appeal of their respective cases challenging the state ban on marriage for same-sex couples.

 On Tuesday, May 13, less than a year after being filed in federal district court and just months after a ruling by that court, a challenge to Virginia's ban on marriage equality was heard by a three-judge panel of the United States Court of Appeals for the Fourth Circuit.
 Bostic v.
 Schaefer (formerly Bostic v.
-Rainey) challenges Virginia’s constitutional amendment forbidding the state from performing or recognizing the marriages of same-sex couples.
+Rainey) challenged Virginia’s constitutional amendment forbidding the state from performing or recognizing the marriages of same-sex couples.
 A few months later on July 28, the Fourth Circuit upheld the district court decision, and ruled bans on marriage equality unconstitutional.